-System settings are controlled via a properties file on the core server in 'config/core/analyzer.properties.
-See analyzer.properties.example for options.
+System settings are controlled via a properties file on the core server in config/core/analyzer.properties.
+You can use the example file config/core/analyzer.properties.example to view the possible options and to create your own properties file.